REST API

 peers PeerResponse[] List of all currently connected peers.

-delete /peers/{name}
+delete /peers/{id}

 Disconnect peer

 Terminates the connection with a specific peer.
+Accepts the peer's unique id (from GET /peers) or an unambiguous name prefix.

 Parameters